javier-godoy/webhook-router/README.md

 ```
 #### PROCEDURE declaration

-A `PROCEDURE` declaration introduces a new procedure within the scope of an or sequence.
+A `PROCEDURE` declaration introduces a new procedure within the scope of an or-sequence.

 ```
 CALL foo